jmspit/dodo/DEVELOPER.md

 # Exception and error handling

 Dodo throws dodo::common::Exception (or its descendant dodo::common::SystemException) only in exceptional circumstances.
-Methods that might be expected to fail return a SystemError, a (mostly 1-1) mapping of various types of system and internal dodo errors that are more convenient in program flows.
-Among error conditions that will *throw* are
+Methods that might be expected to fail return a SystemError, a mapping of of system and internal dodo errors which are more convenient in writing program flows.

+Among the exceptional error conditions that will *throw* are

   - specifying an non-existing configuration file
   - loading an invalid private key